 Dr. Midgette’s research investigates the origins and social processes that support individuals in developing an understanding of justice and learning how to care for others in an inequitable and unjust world.
 Her work addresses two key questions: How do we come to care about each other and about justice within the family?
 How do we become just in the face of inequality?

 To investigate these questions, Dr. Midgette employs a mixed methodology that places the experiential reality of children and their families at the forefront.
-The long-term goal of her work is to characterize how cultural, societal, and family practices influence individual moral development, with the ultimate aim of supporting the creation of interventions that contribute to individuals’ development into more caring and just individuals.
+The long-term goal of her work is to characterize how cultural, societal, and family practice influence individual moral development, with the ultimate aim of supporting the creation of interventions that contribute to individuals’ development into more caring and just individuals.

 Midgette, A., & Mulvey, K.L.
-(In Press).
+(2022).
 White American students’ recognition of racial microaggressions in higher education.
 Journal of Diversity in Higher Education. https:doi.org/10.1037/dhe0000391

 Diversity Science.
 Justice within the family; justice in the face of inequality; cultural, societal, and family practices that influence moral development.